-Table 1.2 The ontology used by J-MADeM agents.
+Table 2 The ontology used by J-MADeM agents.

-0 Belief formula Description jmadem_list_of_personal_weights(PW) PW is a list of personal weight, as defined below. jmadem_list_of_utility_weights(UW) UW is a list of utility weights, as defined below. jmadem_filter(F,Al) F is the name of the filter Al is an allocation to be filtered. jmadem_personal_weight(A,W) A is an agent and $W \in \Re$ his weight. jmadem_timeout(T) T is the timeout in millisecond (1000 by default). jmadem_utility(U,N) U is the utility function name and N is the name of the java class. jmadem_utility(U,A,Al,V) U is the utility function name, A is the auctioneer agent, Al is an allocation, and V is the utility value assigned to Al according to U. jmadem_utility_weight(U,W) U is an utility name and $W \in \Re$ is its weight. jmadem_welfare(W) $W \in \{utilitarian, egalitarian, elitist, nash\}.$ expresses that an agent is not interested in sharing his vehicle if he is not travelling by too, following the utility function dummyUF.
-And:
+Belief formula Description jmadem_list_of_personal_weights(PW) PW is a list of personal weight, as defined below. jmadem_list_of_utility_weights(UW) UW is a list of utility weights, as defined below. jmadem_filter(F,Al) F is the name of the filter - Al is an allocation to be filtered. jmadem_personal_weight(A,W) A is an agent and $W \in \Re$ his weight. jmadem_timeout(T) T is the timeout in millisecond (1000 by default). jmadem_utility(U,N) U is the utility function name and N is the name of the java class. jmadem_utility(U,A,Al,V) U is the utility function name, A is the auctioneer agent, Al is an allocation, and V is the utility value assigned to Al according to U jmadem_utility_weight(U,W) U is an utility name and $W \in \Re$ is its weight. jmadem_welfare(W) $W \in \{utilitarian, egalitarian, elitist, nash\}.$ defines a filter to delete such instances from the set of allocations computed by the agent.
+In addition, J-MADeM provides a library of plans jmadem.asl to call MA-DeM processes as Achieve Goals.
+The trigger events recognized by these plans are listed in table 3.